The Odibo website is in Swedish.

 Odibo’s hosting plans are pricey.
 The basic entry-level plan costs about the same as a mid-level plan from another top hosting provider, but with far fewer features.
 And Odibo’s mid-level plan costs around 300% more than similar plans with international hosts.
 Compared to top Swedish web hosts, Odibo’s plans are at least twice as expensive.
 For the unlimited resources offered by many competitors’ plans, Odibo’s plans cost 400-600% as much.

-The added-value website design and all-in-one web management services can be paid for by the hour, month, quarter, or year, depending on your needs.
+You can pay for the added-value website design and all-in-one web management services based on your needs, whether it’s by the hour, month, quarter, or year.

 24/7 customer support can be accessed by telephone or email, and there is emergency technical support too.
 Unfortunately, I received no reply when I reached out to sales support via email, even though Odibo encourages non-customers to contact the company: